 2. Bhaktapur Durbar Square

 Bhaktapur is on the east of Kathmandu valley which was listed as a UNESCO World Heritage Site in 1979.
-It is also known as Bhadgaon or Khwopa, Bhaktapur is considered as the home to ancient Nepali custom, culture, art and history.
+It is also known as Bhadgaon or Khwopa, Bhaktapur is considered as the home to ancient Nepali customs, culture, art, and history.

 Facts about Bhaktapur Durbar Square

-- Each ancient monument offers the medieval culture, religion, tradition and custom of Nepal.
+- Each ancient monument offers the medieval culture, religion, tradition, and customs of Nepal.